rvente/site/readme.md

 ## agenda

+* add a ton of articles in
 * For reference, I plan to upload this to `/guide/`
 * ~add opinion and sports sections in the sidebar and to the homepage~
 * add the sidebar to the section page
-* complete the front page for all of the section categories
+* ~complete the front page for all of the section categories~

 ## Adding a post

 Adding a new article is done in three easy steps:

 1. Go to [`/ink/docs/_posts`](https://github.com/tblslatineer/ink/tree/master/docs/_posts) by clicking that link.
-2. Title your new article using the format `yyyy-mm-dd-postname.md.` d is the day, m is the month, y is the year.
-If the date is only in single digits, supply a leading zero. eg. `2017-04-03`is April 3rd 2017.
+2. Title your new article using the format `yyyy-mm-dd-postname.md.` d is the day, m is the month, y is the year. **this is important because the page won't accept changes if the date is wrong** If the date is only in single digits, supply a leading zero. eg. `2017-04-03`is April 3rd 2017.
 This part is important as the posting date is needed by the site to know how to order things.
 3. Paste in your text.
 No extra formatting is needed.
 If you do want to know how to make your articles pop with meaningful formatting, you can learn about Markdown later in this document.
 Then, scroll to the bottom and hit `commit.` Your entire article will propogate through.

 ---